algorand/go-algorand-doc/tools/goal/goal_network_create.md

 ## goal network create

-Create a private named network
+Create a private named network from a template

 ### Synopsis

-Create a private named network from a template
+Creates a collection of folders under ~/net1 that make up the entire
+		private network named 'private' (simplifying cleanup).

 ```
 goal network create [flags]